Frequently Asked Questions

 10. What are your kennels like?

 Our dog kennels are all indoor.
 The dogs are walked 4 times daily while they are boarding.
-The cat boarders are housed in a separate area away from boarding dogs.
+The cat boarders are housed on a separate floor away from boarding dogs.
 Blankets and food are provided for our boarders, but you are always welcome to bring your own.